pschiltz/VisAnVisStat/Add_Users.md

 To allow more user-specific testing, you may want to create individual accounts on the SAS-Server.
 Follow these steps to create the user, add them to the SAS Server Users group, and also add them to the SAS Metadata.
 *Remember*, by default, with Windows 2022 Server, only two users can be remotely logged in (RDP) at a time.

-1. Create the user and add it to the SAS Server Users group with the commands below, altering the USERID, PASSWORD, and NAME values:
+1. In your Command Prompt windows, create the user and add it to the SAS Server Users group with the commands below, altering the USERID, PASSWORD, and NAME values:
 ```
 net user USERID PASSWORD /add /expires:never /passwordchg:no /fullname:"NAME"
 ```